atlanticwave-sdx/atlanticwave-proto/sdxctlr/README.md

 # SDX Controller

-** NOTE: The SDX controller has not been coded as of 1 August 2016. **

 ## Introduction

 The SDX controller is the main part of the controller architecture.
-It serves as the interface with the participants and pushes rules to the local controllers to implement participants' requests.
-There are two main pieces of the SDX controller: the REST API, and the rule engine.
-The REST API is the interface for the participants (either directly, or through a web interface).
-The rule engine takes very abstract rules from the participants, validates them, and breaks them down into pieces that an individual local controller can implement.
+It serves as as both the interface for participant policies and to push rules to the local controllers to implement participants' requests.
+There are two main pieces of the SDX controller: the user APIs, and the policy engine.
+The user APIs are the interface for the participants to instantiate policies.
+There are currently three different APIs: a REST API for programmatically controlling the SDX controller, a web (HTML) version of the REST interface, and a SENSE API for allowing the SENSE project's orchestrator to issue policies to the SDX controller using the SENSE interface.
+The policy engine takes policies from the participants, validates them, and breaks them down into rules that an individual local controller can implement.

 ## REST API